KatherineMichel/portfolio/doc/los-angeles-2023.md

 The Academy Museum of Motion Pictures had a large exhibit filled with an extensive collection of photos, costumes, props, artifacts, and equipment that explored the various types of craft that went into the creation of The Godfather.

-The museum had a number of The Dark Crystal puppets and props.
-Having watched that movie as a child, I particularly enjoyed seeing them.
-I hadn't thought about that movie in years, and they instantly transported me back to childhood.
+The museum had a number of The Dark Crystal puppets and props that I particularly enjoyed.
+I hadn't thought about that movie since I watched it as a child and was instantly transported back to childhood.

 ![](los-angeles-2023-images/academy-museum-godfather-office-2.jpg)
 The Godfather office